bruth/django-preserialize/README.md

 ## Related Objects

-Composite resources are common when dealing with data with tight relationships.
+Composite resources are common when dealing with data that have _tight_ relationships.
 A user and their user profile is an example of this.
 It is inefficient for a client to have to make two separate requests for data that is typically always consumed together.